 Go back to: Chapter 6 | ahead to: Bibliography

 [This information is from pp. 299-301 of Electric City Immigrants: Italians and Poles of Schenectady, N.Y., 1880-1930 by Dr. Robert R. Pascucci (State University of New York at Albany, Department of History, 1984).
 It is copyrighted by Dr. Pascucci and reproduced here with his permission.
-It is in the Schenectady Collection of the Schenectady County Public Library at Schdy R 325.24 PAS.]
+It is in the collection of the Grems-Doolittle Library of the Schenectady County Historical Society at 974.744 Pas.]

 Italian and Polish immigration to Schenectady coincided with the city's burst of economic prosperity and population boom that attended the growth of the city's General Electric Company.
 The two immigrant colonies were formed largely through chain migration.
 Three-fourths of the Poles came from Russian Poland, particularly from four of the ten provinces of Congress Poland.
 Of the Italians, three-fifths were Campanians, the majority of whom were from the province of Caserta.
 Mutual benefit societies provided fellowship and aid during times of need.
 For the Poles, communal activities and a sense of nationalism were heightened during the World War I period as Schenectady Poles directed their energies toward the goal of an independent Poland.
 Both communities established their own ethnic parishes, but the Poles were more generous in the financial support of their churches.
 Exercising cultural as well as religious leadership, pastors were the principal figures in the Polish community.
 On occasion, their dominance, however, caused conflict and defection among parishioners.
 Italians found it necessary to challenge both their pastors and bishop to preserve their traditions.